 Enjoy your new easy herb garden and with a little tender loving care, you should be able to harvest herbs for cooking in no time at all.

 It can be very expensive to buy herbs (fresh or dried) from the grocery store.
 The next time you need to buy a bunch for a recipe, purchase a potted herb plant from the home improvement store instead.
 Herbs like basil, oregano, parsley, rosemary, and chives can be grown easily indoors all year round and one plant can last years if cared for properly.
 I live in Florida and have an extensive herb garden that grows year round.
 Not only do I save money by never needing to purchase seasonings at the store, I also trade the herbs with my friends and neighbors who grow vegetable gardens.

 By Mrs. Monz from Palm City, FL

 Many commonly used herbs are grown as perennials.
 These plants provide herbs for cooking, flowers, and fragrance for potpourri and other crafts.
-This is a guide about growing a perennial herb garden.

 Nothing is better than harvesting homegrown fresh vegetables, but to really "spice" things up in the garden, consider setting aside a small corner for cultivating herbs.